marcsze/SchlossLabPresentations/2018_05_31/README.md

 * Group discussion - 35 minutes

 **Groups**
-* G1 - Pat and Charlie
+* G1 - Pat, Kaitlin and Charlie
-* G2 - Kaitlin and Marc
-* G3 - Nick and Sarah
+* G2 - Nick and Sarah
-* G4 - Will and Ada
+* G3 - Will and Ada